 About the Author

-Matthew Finnighan is a skilled freelance writer who has a great experience in journalism.
+Matthew Finnighan is a skilled freelance writer who has great experience in journalism.
 He is educated on a wide variety of topics, such as psychology, literature, education and sports.

 The following Sports Coach pages provide additional information on this topic: